Portland Air National Guard Base

 Portland Air National Guard Base is a United States Air Force base, located at Portland International Airport, in Portland, Oregon.

 Overview

-The base is the home of the 142nd Fighter Wing, Oregon Air National Guard.
+The base is the home of the 142nd Wing, Oregon Air National Guard.
 The 142nd FW participates around the globe supporting drug interdiction, NORAD air defense, as well as contingency operations such as Operations Noble Eagle, Enduring Freedom, and Iraqi Freedom.
-To complete these missions, four groups are assigned to the 142nd Fighter Wing: 142nd Maintenance Group, 142nd Operations Group, 142nd Mission Support Group and the 142nd Medical Group.
+To complete these missions, four groups are assigned to the 142nd Wing: 142nd Operations Group, 142nd Maintenance Group, 142nd Mission Support Group and the 142nd Medical Group.

 In addition, the Portland, Oregon Air National Guard Base is host to several tenant units: